Rain on Me (Lady Gaga and Ariana Grande song): Background and production

-"What I really wanna do in this video so much is celebrate women and I wanna show people how to do it."

-— —Gaga talking about her main goal behind the video.
+Robert Rodriguez directed the song's music video.

 The music video for "Rain on Me" was filmed in Los Angeles from February 20 to 24, 2020, shortly before the state of California went into lockdown due to the COVID-19 pandemic.
-Laura Pulice designed the outfits that Gaga and Grande were wearing, and Vex Clothing, a business that specializes in latex suits, made them.
-Pulice said that the inspiration for Gaga's look was "futuristic sci-fi punk" and "a heavy metal album sex symbol", while for Grande they "wanted to keep with the style that she's comfortable with, while staying with the futuristic theme of the video."
-The singers' makeup was done by Sarah Tanno, who used products from Haus Laboratories and "wanted the looks to feel powerful, pop, with a mix of dangerous rebellion."
-The fashion of the video includes lots of "dominatrix-esque" latex and PVC.
-Choreographer Richy Jackson aspired to develop choreography that was uplifting and easy to recreate for those who watched it.
-He added that he really enjoyed the process because he was "able to work with both Gaga and Ariana and design their dances based on their individual artistic personalities, unique likenesses and differences, as well as how they each sang their lyrics."
+The fashion of the video features "dominatrix-esque" latex and PVC outfits, designed by Laura Pulice, founder of Vex Clothing.
+Pulice was approached by Gaga's styling team, Nicola Formichetti and Marta del Rio, who requested sketches for the video.
+She said that the inspiration for Gaga's look was "futuristic sci-fi punk" and "a heavy metal album sex symbol", whereas Grande's styling was designed to align with her established aesthetic while maintaining the video's futuristic theme.
+The singers' makeup was done by Sarah Tanno, who used products from Haus Laboratories with the looks intended to appear bold, pop-driven, and infused with a sense of rebellious edge.
+Choreographer Richy Jackson aimed to create choreography that was uplifting and easy for viewers to recreate, and said he enjoyed tailoring the routines to Gaga's and Grande's individual artistic identities, vocal styles, and contrasting performance qualities.

 Prior to the release of the video, Gaga talked with Beats 1's Zane Lowe about working with Grande on the video, saying that "she was so open to trying things that she hasn't done before".
 The music video was directed by filmmaker Robert Rodriguez, who had previously worked with Gaga on the films Machete Kills (2013) and Sin City: A Dame to Kill For (2014).
 It premiered on May 22, 2020, at 10 a.m.
 PT.
-On August 6, 2020, Gaga released the forty-eighth episode of her web series Gagavision, showing her and Grande going through rehearsals and filming the music video.
+In the forty-eighth episode of her web series Gagavision, which documented rehearsals and filming of the video, Gaga shared her main goal for the project: "What I really wanna do in this video so much is celebrate women and I wanna show people how to do it."